Multi-LLM Orchestration for High-Quality Code Generation: Exploiting Complementary Model Strengths: Related Work

-Ensuring the functional correctness remains one of the foremost obstacles to integrating LLMs into automated software engineering.
-While LLMs are increasingly embedded in software development workflows~\cite{bairi2024codeplan, sheng2025solsearch, xia2024agentless}, LLMs often produce outputs plagued by nondeterminism~\cite{liu2024no, ouyang2025empirical, zhu2024hot}, hallucinations~\cite{liu2024exploring}, security vulnerabilities~\cite{guo2024risky, kim2024codexity, liu2024no}, and overestimated claims of capability~\cite{herrera2023large}.
-To mitigate these issues, researchers have explored several complementary directions.
-One prominent research avenue focuses on improving initial code generation via advanced prompt engineering, employing techniques such as few-shot prompting~\cite{li2024assessing, kouemo2024chain}, in-context learning (ICL)~\cite{acharya2025optimizing, gao2023makes}, and chain of thought (CoT) prompting~\cite{mu2024clarifygpt, niu2024evaluating} to enhance output precision and mitigate ambiguity.
-Another approach involves automated debugging and iterative refinement, following the ``generate, fix, refine'' cycle~\cite{Alaboudi2021EditRun, Hirsch2021Debug}.
-This process is often facilitated by agent-based planning frameworks~\cite{peng2025perfcodegen, bouzenia2025repairagent}, where feedback from execution and tests drives refinement~\cite{shi2024code, peng2025perfcodegen}, with AST-guided analysis further improving debugging~\cite{acharya2025optimizing, zhong2024debug}.
-To facilitate systematic correctness assessment, several robust benchmarks has been developed.
-Initially, the foundational Python benchmark, HumanEval~\cite{chen2021evaluating}, was established and later expanded to multilingual contexts through HumanEval-X~\cite{codegeex}, as well as to competitive-level programming challenges~\cite{dingle2024tackling}, allowing for the assessment of correctness in diverse and complex scenarios.
+\textbf{Correctness of LLM-generated Code} Functional correctness remains a primary challenge in LLM-based code generation.
+While LLMs are increasingly embedded in software development workflows~\cite{bairi2024codeplan, sheng2025solsearch, xia2024agentless}, they often produce outputs affected by nondeterminism~\cite{liu2024no, ouyang2025empirical, zhu2024hot}, hallucinations~\cite{liu2024exploring}, security vulnerabilities~\cite{guo2024risky, kim2024codexity, liu2024no}, and overestimated claims of capability~\cite{herrera2023large}.
+Prompt-engineering methods---including few-shot prompting~\cite{li2024assessing, kouemo2024chain}, in-context learning (ICL)~\cite{acharya2025optimizing, gao2023makes}, and Chain-of-Thought (CoT) prompting~\cite{mu2024clarifygpt, niu2024evaluating}---improve initial generation quality.
+Another direction employs automated debugging and iterative refinement following a generate--fix--refine cycle~\cite{Alaboudi2021EditRun, Hirsch2021Debug}.
+Agent-based frameworks~\cite{peng2025perfcodegen, bouzenia2025repairagent} drive this refinement via execution and test feedback~\cite{shi2024code, peng2025perfcodegen}, with AST-guided analysis further aiding debugging~\cite{acharya2025optimizing, zhong2024debug}.
+To support systematic correctness assessment, several benchmarks have been developed.
+HumanEval~\cite{chen2021evaluating} established a standard Python suite; HumanEval-X~\cite{codegeex} extended it to five languages, and Dingle et al.~\cite{dingle2024tackling} adapted it to competitive-level problems.